-The following table summarizes information about nonvested stock options outstanding at December 31, 2008:
+The following table summarizes information about nonvested stock options outstanding at December 31, 2009:

+Number of W eighted

+Options Not A verage

+Exercisable Fair

-Number of Options Not Exercisable (000)'s Weighted Average Fair Value
+(000)'s Value

-Outstanding at December 31, 2007 31 \$ 3.10

-Granted 1,160 9.21

-Vested (437) 8.53

-Forfeited or expired - -

 Outstanding at December 31, 2008 754 \$ 6.88

+Granted 1,312 6.06

+Vested (1,039) 7.89

+Forfeited or expired (68) 6.02

+Outstanding at December 31, 2009 959 \$ 6.77

 The Company estimated the option's fair value on the date of grant using the Black - Scholes option-pricing model.
 Black-Scholes utilizes assumptions related to volatility, the risk-free interest rate, the dividend yield (which is assumed to be zero, as the Company has not paid any cash dividends) and employee exercise behavior.
 Expected volatilities utilized in the Black-Scholes model are based on the historical volatility of the Company's common stock price.
 The risk-free interest rate is derived from the U.S. Treasury yield curve in effect at the time of grant.
 The expected life of the grants is derived from historical factors.
-No options were granted in 2007 and 2006.
+No options were granted in 2007.

-The assumptions used in the Black Scholes model to determine fair value for the 2008 stock option grants were:
+The assumptions used in the Black Scholes model to determine fair value for the 2009 and 2008 stock option grants were:

-2 800
+2009 2008

-Dividend yield -
+Dividend yield 0.0% 0.0%

-Average risk-free interest rate used 3.63%
+Risk-free interest rate 2.4% to 3.1% 3.63%

-Average volatility used 141%
+Average volatility 124% 141%

-Forfeitures 0.0%
+Forfeitures 0.0% 0.0%

-Expected life of option 10 years
+Expected holding period 10 years 10 years

-Weighted average grant date fair value \$ 6.88
+Weighted average grant date fair value \$ 6.06 \$ 6.88

-As of December 31, 2008, 2007 and 2006 the aggregate intrinsic value of the option awards outstanding and exercisable was \$10.5 million, \$8.1 million, and \$10.3 million, respectively.
-In addition, the aggregate intrinsic value of option awards exercised during the years ended December 31, 2007 and 2006 was \$492,000 and \$178,000, respectively.
-The total remaining unrecognized compensation cost related to the unvested option awards at December 31, 2008 was \$7,025,000 and is expected to be recognized over the next sixteen month weighted average remaining requisite service period of the unvested option awards.
-The total fair value of the option awards that vested during the years ended December 31, 2008, 2007 and 2006 were \$3.8 million, \$0.1 million, and \$2.8 million, respectively.
-The Company recognized stock-based compensation from the option awards of \$3.7 million, \$0.1 million and \$0.3 million, during the years ended December 31, 2008, 2007 and 2006, respectively.
-As discussed in Note H, a 100% valuation reserve has been recorded against the Company's remaining deferred tax assets, which includes the related gross tax benefits of \$1.3 million and \$0.5 million recorded in calendar years of 2008 and 2007, respectively, for allowable deductions that arise from the exercise of non-qualified stock options.
+As of December 31, 2009, 2008, and 2007 the aggregate intrinsic value of the option awards vested was \$4.8 million, \$10.5 million, and \$8.1 million, respectively.
+In addition, the aggregate intrinsic value of option awards exercised during the years ended December 31, 2009 and 2007 was \$1.7 million and \$0.5 million, respectively.
+The total remaining unrecognized compensation cost related to the unvested option awards at December 31, 2009 was \$6.4 million and is expected to be recognized over the next seven month weighted average remaining requisite service period.
+The total fair value of the option awards that vested during the years ended December 31, 2009, 2008 and 2007 was \$8.2 million, \$3.7 million, and \$0.1 million, respectively and was recognized as stockbased compensation.
+Stock-based compensation from option awards in the amount of \$1.7 million and \$0.6 million is included in research and development expense in the years ended December 31, 2009 and 2008, respectively.
+There was no stock-based compensation from option awards included in research and development expense during 2007.
+Stock-based compensation from option awards in the amount of \$6.5 million, \$3.1 million and \$0.1 million is included in general and administrative expenses in the years ended December 31, 2009, 2008 and 2007, respectively.

-3. Restricted Stock Unit Award Plan
+Restricted Stock Unit Award Plan

-The Company has a Restricted Stock Unit Award Plan (the "2005 RSU Plan") for its employees and non-employee directors.
-A Restricted Stock Unit ("RSU") represents the contingent obligation of the Company to deliver a share of its common stock to the holder of the RSU on a distribution date.
-RSUs for up to 3.5 million shares of common stock are authorized for issuance under the 2005 RSU Plan.
+The Company has a Restricted Stock Unit Award Plan ("2005 RSU Plan") for its employees and non-employee directors.
+Vesting of an RSU entitles the holder thereof to receive a share of common stock of the Company on a distribution date.